Understanding Termite behaviour is a great place to start when trying to control Termites or any Pest in that case.

 Facts About Termites

 Termites thrive in a wide range of climates.
 However, they normally require moisture, optimal temperature, food, and shelter to survive.
-Termites do not have eyes but rely on chemical signals and sense of touch to move around, find food, and build shelter.
-Finally, termite colonies consist of an equal number of female and males, which is the case even for termites that work as soldiers.
+Termites do not have eyes but rely on chemical signals and a sense of touch to move around, find food, and build a shelter.
+Finally, termite colonies consist of an equal number of females and males, which is the case even for termites that work as soldiers.

 Signs Of Termite Infestation

 Termites mostly live under the ground or inside the wood.
 This can make the task of spotting an infestation quite hard.
 Nevertheless, these insects do leave behind tell-tale signs of an infestation including: